william-redman/hospitalization-forecast/model-output/README.md

 When a pull request is submitted, the data are validated through [Github Actions](https://docs.github.com/en/actions) which runs the tests to validate the requirements above.
-Please [let us know](https://github.com/ai4castinghub/pho-hospitalization-forecast/issues) if you are facing issues while running the tests.
+Please [let us know](https://github.com/ai4castinghub/hospitalization-forecast/issues) if you are facing issues while running the tests.

 ### Local forecast validation

 Optionally, you may validate a forecast file locally before submitting it to the hub in a pull request.
 Note that this is not required, since the validations will also run on the pull request.
 To run the validations locally, follow these steps:

-1. Create a fork of the `pho-hospitalization-forecast` repository and then clone the fork to your computer.
+1. Create a fork of the `hospitalization-forecast` repository and then clone the fork to your computer.
 2. Create a draft of the model submission file for your model and place it in the `model-output/<your model id>` folder of this clone.
 3. Install the hubValidations package for R by running the following command from within an R session:
 ``` r